 I may earn a small commission from purchases made through product links on this website at no extra cost to you.
 As an Amazon Associate I earn from qualifying purchases.

-A guide with eight tips to keep a kiddie pool clean when in use and when in storage, so your kids can safely enjoy the water fun during the summer months.
+Here are eight tips to keep your kiddie pool clean, both while it’s in use and when it’s in storage, so your kids can safely enjoy water fun all summer long.

 1. Empty the Pool Regularly